Delegation First Aid

 Desired Results – clearly articulate the results you are looking for.

-Resources – outline the resources available to accomplish the task.
+Resources – Outline the resources available to accomplish the task.
 These may include experts or experienced co-workers, budget, technology, and so on.

-Accountability – if you don’t hold the delegate accountable for the task, you haven’t delegated.
+Accountability – If you don’t hold the delegate accountable for the task, you haven’t delegated.

 So try this framework the next time you delegate a responsibility.
 I usually run through these points in my mind while delegating.
 Just make sure each element of effective delegation is in place and your ability to leverage others will noticeably improve.